Terry Pratchett: Views on religion

-Pratchett, who was brought up in a Church of England family, described himself as atheist and a humanist.
+Pratchett, who was brought up in a Church of England family, described himself as an atheist and a humanist.
 He was a Distinguished Supporter of Humanists UK (formerly known as the British Humanist Association) and an Honorary Associate of the National Secular Society.

 Pratchett wrote that he read the Old Testament as a child and "was horrified", but liked the New Testament and thought that Jesus "had a lot of good things to say ...
-But I could never see the two testaments as one coherent narrative."
+But I could never see the two testaments as one coherent narrative".
 He then read On the Origin of Species, which "all made perfect sense ...
 Evolution was far more thrilling to me than the biblical account."
-He said he had never disliked religion and thought it had a purpose in human evolution.
-In his novel Nation, the protagonist says "It is better to build a seismograph than to worship the volcano", a statement Pratchett said he agreed with.
+He said that he had never disliked religion and thought it had a purpose in human evolution.
+In an interview Pratchett cites a quotation from the protagonist in his novel Nation, "It is better to build a seismograph than to worship the volcano", a statement Pratchett said he agreed with.

-Pratchett told the Times in 2008: "I believe in the same God that Einstein did ...
+Pratchett told The Times in 2008: "I believe in the same God that Einstein did ...
 And it is just possible that once you have got past all the gods that we have created with big beards and many human traits, just beyond all that on the other side of physics, there just may be the ordered structure from which everything flows."
-In an interview on Front Row, he described an experience hearing his deceased father's voice and feeling a sense of peace.
-Commentators took these statements to mean Pratchett had become religious; Pratchett responded in an article published in the Daily Mail in which he denied that he had found God, and clarified that he believed the voice had come from a memory of his father and sense of personal elation.
+In an interview on Front Row he described an experience of hearing his dead father's voice and feeling a sense of peace.
+Commentators took these statements to mean that Pratchett had become religious, but Pratchett responded in an article published in the Daily Mail in which he denied that he had found God, and clarified that he believed the voice had come from a memory of his father and a sense of personal elation.